 Hot peppers include peppers of many varieties in the genus Capsicum that are characterized by intense heat resulting from their capsaicinoid contents.
 Examples include cayenne chili peppers, hot chilli peppers, jalapeño peppers, and Sichuan peppers.
-Also included in this category are hot sauce, chili powder, Sriracha sauce, red pepper flakes and red pepper paste.
+Also included in this category are hot sauce, chili powder, Sriracha sauce, and red pepper flakes.

 Not included are black pepper, paprika or bell peppers (or other mild or sweet peppers).
 By hot sauce, we mean supermarket sauces such as Tabasco Sauce and various Louisiana hot sauces, as well as specialty sauces advertised as fiery or hot in which the heat is derived from capsaicin-containing peppers.
 By chili powder, we mean the common supermarket spice mixture made primarily from the dried, ground fruit of red chili peppers (Capsicum annum), as well as specialty chili powders advertised as hot.